AvolitesLtd/TitanManual/docs/titan-basics.md

 Some consoles provide a SMPTE input to allow the console to be linked to a timecode source.

+- See [External Triggering](../running-the-show.md/midi-dmx-or-audio-triggering) for details of how to connect and use external control information.

 You can connect the console to a LAN (local area network) using the EtherCON or RJ45 network socket(s) on the rear.
 This allows you to operate many more